josev2046/Composting-the-Cloud-Paper-/README.md

 But The Cloud is just a metaphor.
 In reality, The Cloud is just someone else’s computer.

-_[**Slide #2:** Google’s Thurrock datacentre, to be built on “grey belt” land, has claimed its emissions will amount to 0.033% of the UK’s budgeted carbon footprint between 2028 and 2032.
-In fact, its emissions during that period will be 0.165% of the total.
+_[**Slide #2:** "Google’s Thurrock datacentre, to be built on “grey belt” land, has claimed its emissions will amount to 0.033% of the UK’s budgeted carbon footprint between 2028 and 2032.
+In fact, its emissions during that period will be 0.165% of the total."
 Source: The Guardian, 9 May 2026 ]_

 And those computers are incredibly hungry.